My Obsidian People Note Template

 - List of all meetings we’ve attended together

-In this post, I’ll first walk you through the template itself, and then share how I use it in my day-to-day note taking.
+In this post, I’ll first walk you through the template itself, and then share how to set up the system and use it in your day-to-day life.

 These are the plugins you’ll need: